 A typical commercial grade gas powered leaf blower is about 70 decibels vs an electric blower which comes in about 61 decibels.
 On the decibel scale that is about twice as loud, but in reality, the difference would be similar to a vacuum cleaner and an air conditioner.
 To the average listener, there isn’t much difference.

-Additionally, the proposal cites a reduction in CO2 emissions but banning gas powered blowers won’t have any negligible effect on reducing CO2 emissions.
+Additionally, the proposal cites a reduction in CO2 emissions but banning gas powered blowers will have a negligible effect on reducing CO2 emissions.
 The gas not being used in leaf-blowers, will be used in other gas-powered vehicles and equipment instead.

 The detriments of the policy, ignoring the government overreach, however, will have a much larger impact.